 - When you recognize fraudulent attempts to communicate with you cease all communication with the criminal.

 - Ensure all computer anti-virus, security, and malware protection is up to date.
-If you do not have this on you home PC we can provide it for as little as $2 a month.
-In most cases your employer will cover the cost.
+If you do not have this on your home PC we can provide it for as little as $2 a month.
+In most cases, your employer will cover the cost.

 - Monitor your bank account statements regularly, as well as your credit report at least once a year for any fraudulent activity.

 - Request a free credit report every 12 months.
-Stager the request between the three credit agencies.
+Stagger the request between the three credit agencies.

 - Ensure security settings for social media accounts are turned on and set at the highest level of protection.